 As a pro photographer, I spend a big part of my life waiting for epic light and when it finally happens it is such an amazing feeling.
 This was one of the best light shows that I have ever seen while shooting in an awesome location.Dan Ballard

-Next, we have this stunning seascape by the talented Talha Najeeb, also a guest contributor for Photography Life in 2017, which equally captures the radiance, colors, and emotion at the Second Sunset:
+Next, we have this stunning seascape by the talented Talha Najeeb (also one of the contributors to Photography Life), which equally captures the radiance, colors, and emotion at the Second Sunset:

 The one word I would use to describe my emotions at the time I captured this shot is ‘frenzy’.
 Let me explain: cloudy sunsets in San Diego, California are rare with the exception of late December, when some magical confluence of the elements consistently produces flaming skies.
 The problem is that if this phenomenon happens on a weekday, the timing of the sunset coincides with rush hour.
 That happened to be the case on the day I took the shot.
 Leaving work, I knew from looking at the sky that something special was in the works.
 Since I usually pack my camera in my car on such days, I made straight for the ocean.
 Almost immediately, I found myself stuck in bumper-to-bumper traffic.
 As the car crawled forward, I kept nervously glancing at my watch as well as the sky, knowing that this could go either way.
 Fast forward, I made it to the beach just as the sun was setting.
 Since my plan was to capture the ‘second sunset’, I had a solid 15-20 minutes to set up.
 Gear in hand, I ran to the beach only to find it swamped with photographers.
 Every good spot was taken.
 I ran up and down the beach, looking for any openings.
 That’s when I realized that my best option was to go into the water.
 I saw the potential of the composition in this shot and went for it, setting up my gear in water that was knee-deep at times.
 The second sunset was now underway.
 All around me, photographers were clicking away, adding to my sense of urgency.
 I had very little time to get my depth-of-field and exposure right, while constantly protecting my lens against splashes from incoming waves.
 Somehow, in all that frenzy, I managed to fire off about 20 good exposures.
 From the previews in my camera, I could see that I had done justice to the scene unfolding before me.
 For a second, I paused, relaxed and took a breath.
 ‘This will be good’, I told myself…Talha Najeeb